MuseCon 1 Logo

 Q: Does it cost anything?

-A: No, we do not charge to show up.
+A: We do not charge to show up.

 Q: What else do you do?